gloignon/spaghett/README.md

 * Should remain robust to LLM choice, as long as it is AR (GPT-style) or masked token.
 * Simple Command Line Interface, no need to modify the code (but scoring functions can easily be loaded from your own code).

-## Similar work
-* [minicons for python](https://github.com/kanishkamisra/minicons) also does AR and masked token models (with PLL or L2R scoring), but no entropy and no next word.
-It does other stuff you might need.
-* [pangoling for R](https://docs.ropensci.org/pangoling/) Uses python internally.
-Does AR and masked too, but surprisal scores only.
-* [text for R](https://cran.r-project.org/web/packages/text/index.html) Does word embeddings computations, not surprisal-based features.
-* [psychformers for python](https://github.com/jmichaelov/PsychFormers) Supports different types of models, but only does surprisal scores for now.
-* [lm-scorer](https://github.com/simonepri/lm-scorer) Focus is on scoring whole sentences, only surprisal scores.

 ## Installation
 * You will need python, install if you don't have it already.
 * Install the libraries in requirements.txt: